iTCf/mikulan_et_al_2020/README.md

 [Mikulan, E. et al. Simultaneous human intracerebral stimulation and HD-EEG, ground-truth for source localization methods.
 Scientific Data 7, 1–8 (2020).](https://www.nature.com/articles/s41597-020-0467-x)

+Please make sure to download the latest version of the dataset which can be found [here](https://gin.g-node.org/ezemikulan/Localize-MI)

 _Running the demonstration_